Nursing Home Patient Bill of Rights Provided by the South Carolina Omnibus Adult Protection Act

 - Residents must be informed of their rights upon admission, and must be given their rights in writing if so requested.

-If your loved one has been injured while under the care of a nursing home, contact the Nursing Home Attorney at the Strom Law Firm, LLC today at 803-252-4800 for a free consultation to discuss your best possible course of action.
+If you or a loved one has been injured because of care or lack of care received while a resident of a nursing home, or while admitted to a skilled nursing facility, contact the Nursing Home Attorneys at the Strom Law Firm, LLC today at 803-252-4800 for a free consultation to discuss your best possible course of action.
 We offer flexible appointment times and will aggressively fight for justice.